- Cancer Information

 Will I lose my independence?

 For many people, maintaining control over day-to-day decisions is important – the team will respect your wishes if you don’t want to take up their suggestions.
+If you feel you are losing your independence, you might feel angry and fear what the future holds.

 View the Cancer Council NSW editorial policy.